FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 (unidirectional) loads.
 For bidirectional traffic, users are likely to expect bidirectional throughput quantities, so the manager is responsible for making its report clear.
+Similarly for meshed traffic.

+Also, units MUST be explicitly present in user-facing reports, but related to configuration parameters and related to search results.

 ## SUT